righes/TFJS-Discovery/README.md

 # TFJS-Discovery
-Use cases of TFJS on React JS Life Image / Video / Game treatment
+Use cases of TFJS on JS App Game / Video / Image / Vocal Commands treatment